-Switzerland backs US initiative amid ‘global democratic recession’
+Democracy promotion: latest US efforts spark Swiss enthusiasm

 Sister republics: Switzerland and the US

 In a short speechExternal link, Cassis spoke of how democracy historically “delivered” by helping to unite Switzerland’s diverse languages, religions, and cultures.
 Drawing on this long experience, boosting democracy globally has become a priority of foreign policy, Cassis said.
-To do this, the country is “ready to provide swift and creative support wherever and whenever it is welcomed”.
+And to do this, the country is “ready to provide swift and creative support wherever and whenever it is welcomed”.

 Finally, he added, Switzerland supports the joint statementExternal link issued by the event, and looks forward to more dialogue – hopefully in an expanded family of “many more sisters”.